Contact Us

 Marble is a soft stone.
 The measurement on the MOHs hardeness scale is usually between 2-3.
 To put this into context, diamond is a 10 on the scale and talc is measured at 0.
 For this reason it is essential that you keep your marble floor free from scratch hazards.
 Good quality matting at each entrance to your home will pick up a lot of the dirt, sand and small stones which can scratch your floors.
 Having a ‘shoes off policy’ in the house will also help to reduce the amount of abrasion to a stone surface from foot traffic.

-Spray the underside of the Swiffer and leave to dry for 5 minutes.
 When you then apply the Swiffer to the floor it will attract dirt, hair, dust and loose debris.
 It is a lot quicker than vacuuming and much kinder to your stone.

 How to Clean Marble Worktops